shakurhs/mushroom-classification-ml/README.md

 ## Repository Outline

-Penjelasan Mengenai Isi dari Tiap File dan Folder:
+Explanation about the content of each file and folder:

-1. best_rf_model.pkl - Model ML tebaik yang digunakan untuk Data Inference
+1. best_rf_model.pkl - The best ML model used for Data Inference.
-2. model_building.ipynb - Notebook yang berisi pengolahan data dengan python dimulai dari loading dataset hingga evaluasi model ML
+2. model_building.ipynb - Notebook containing data processing with Python, starting from loading dataset to ML model evaluation.
-3. model_inf.ipynb - Notebook Data Inference yang berisi kegiatan mulai dari loading model hingga melakukan prediksi
+3. model_inf.ipynb - Data Inference notebook containing activities from loading the model to making predictions.
-4. secondary_data.csv - File bersumber dari website yang akan digunakan sebagai dataset untuk proyek membuat ML
+4. secondary_data.csv - File sourced from a website used as the dataset for this ML project.
-5. url.txt - File yang berisikan url Dataset dan url Deployment
+5. url.txt - File containing the Dataset URL and Deployment URL.
-6. description.md - File Markdown yang berisi tentang gambaran mengenai proyek Machine Learning
-6. Deployment - Folder yang berisikan file terkait untuk melakukan deployment ke HuggingFace
+6. Deployment - Folder containing related files to perform deployment to HuggingFace.

 ## Problem Background

-Model Machine Learning yang saya buat digunakan sebagai pedoman untuk menentukan sebuah spesies jamur yang layak dikonsumsi sebagai subtitusi makanan dan yang tidak.
-Bagi para penjelajah alam atau petualang yang memiliki jam terbang yang tinggi tentu saja memiliki keilmuan tentang alam yang luas.
-Mereka memiliki kapabilitas dalam mencari makanan di alam liar dalam keadaan terdesak.
-Seperti yang kita tahu, tidak semua kalangan memiliki pengalaman kehabisan makanan dalam keadaan terdesak.
-Sangat disayangkan apabila seseorang yang sedang berusaha bertahan hidup bernasib naas ketika mengonsumsi hasil alam yang tidak tepat.
-Akibat mengonsumsi asupan yang salah, gejala keracunan akan muncul mulai dari yang ringan seperti mual, pusing, muntah.
-Hingga gejala paling parah menyebabkan kelumpuhan atau meregang nyawa.
-Dengan begitu, diharapkan model Machine Learning ini digunakan sebaik mungkin untuk menghindari kejadian-kejadian yang tidak diinginkan ketika salah mengonsumsi jamur.
+This Machine Learning model is a guide to help identify if a mushroom species is safe to eat or dangerous.
+In survival situations, experienced explorers usually know how to find food in the wild.
+However, many people do not have this experience.
+It is very dangerous if someone tries to survive but eats the wrong mushroom.
+Eating toxic mushrooms can cause symptoms from mild nausea and vomiting to severe paralysis or even death.
+This project aims to prevent these accidents by providing a reliable way to check mushroom safety.

 ## Project Output

-Produk yang dihasilkan dari proyek ini adalah sebuah model Machine Learning yang ditampilkan menggunakan Python basic web app (streamlit) sebagai user interface.
+The product generated from this project is a Machine Learning model displayed using a basic Python web app (Streamlit) as the user interface.

 ## Data

-Dataset yang saya dapatkan berasal dari website UC Irvine Machine Learning Repository, dimana data tersebut berisikan tentang spesifikasi dan atribut pada sebuah spesies jamur.
-Data terdiri atas 61069 baris dan 21 kolom.
-Pada saat dimuat ke dalam data frame, terlihat dataset memiliki missing value yang banyak.
-Bahkan untuk kasus dimana jumlah missing value mencapai lebih dari 80% pada sebuah kolom, akhirnya saya memutuskan untuk drop kolom-kolom tersebut.
-Selebihnya missing value saya handle menggunakan SimpleImputer.
+The dataset I obtained comes from the UC Irvine Machine Learning Repository website, which contains specifications and attributes of mushroom species.
+The data consists of 61,069 rows and 21 columns.
+When loaded into a data frame, it shows that the dataset has many missing values.
+For cases where the number of missing values reached more than 80% in a column, I decided to drop those columns.
+The remaining missing values were handled using SimpleImputer.

 ## Method

-Proyek ini adalah sebuah proyek mengenai Supervised Machine Learning Classification Problem untuk menentukan pembagian kelas dari spesies jamur.
-Model yang digunakan dalam proyek ini adalah Random Forest Classification yang telah melalui proses Hyperparameter Tuning.
-Model Random Forest dipilih berdasarkan performa model terbaik dari model lain seperti Super Vector Machine, K-Nearest Neighbors, Decision Tree, dan AdaBoost.
-Kelimamodel tersebut dilakukan pengujian menggunakan Cross Validation untuk menghasilkan nilai Recall terbaik.
+This project is a Supervised Machine Learning Classification Problem to determine the class division of mushroom species.
+The model used in this project is Random Forest Classification that has gone through a Hyperparameter Tuning process.
+The Random Forest model was chosen based on the best performance compared to other models like Support Vector Machine, K-Nearest Neighbors, Decision Tree, and AdaBoost.
+These five models were tested using Cross Validation to produce the best Recall value.

 ## Stacks